Flexible Spending Accounts

 How does the FSA work?

 Employees receives a flex convenience card that a member can use to pay for expenses.
-Receipts must be kept in case they are requested by Prime Pay for verification.
+Receipts must be kept in case they are requested by Chard Snyder for verification.
 The convenience card is set up to allow for the card to be used to pay for certain coded expenses, with a pre-determined limit.
 This will allow participants the benefit of using the medical spending without having to pay the provider and then file for reimbursement.
 Instead you will just use the convenience card and the money will be deducted from the amount you elected to set aside at the start of the plan year.
-If an employee incurs an eligible expense and the flex card is not used, reimbursement may be requested using the Prime Flex app and providing documentation.
-Direct deposit must be set up to receive reimbursement.
+If an employee incurs an eligible expense and the flex card is not used, reimbursement may be requested using the Chard Snyder mobile app and providing documentation.
+Direct deposit should be set up to receive reimbursement.

 Alachua County's plan year runs from October 1 of each year until September 30 of the following year.
 A new employee's plan year runs from their effective date of coverage until September 30.
 Expenses must be incurred during this time-frame in order to be eligible for reimbursement.
 The employee has until December 29 to file for reimbursement.
 Flexible spending accounts are governed by Section 125 of the Internal Revenue Code and any funds set aside for a plan year must be used during that plan year.